yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/aeon-cdc.md

 type: docs
 ---

-YugabyteDB Aeon CDC captures changes made to data in the database and streams those changes to external processes, applications, or other databases.
+You can use change data capture with YugabyteDB Aeon clusters to capture changes made to data in the database and stream those changes to external processes, applications, or other databases.
 CDC allows you to track and propagate changes in a YugabyteDB Aeon database to downstream consumers based on its Write-Ahead Log (WAL).
 CDC captures row-level changes resulting from INSERT, UPDATE, and DELETE operations, and publishes them to be consumed by downstream applications.

 ## Prerequisites